Convicted Driver Insurance

 Remember that most speeding offences are not classed as a conviction that warrants specialist convicted driver insurance, but extreme cases or repeat offenders may need to opt for the policy.

-Generally speaking though, with almost every insurance company, if you have any convictions then you will need to declare them within a five year period even if they are spent
+With almost every insurance company, if you have any convictions then you will need to declare them within a five year period, even if they are spent.

 What are my options as a convicted driver?

-Your insurance company you were with at the time of your conviction is most probably not a specialised insurer and you will be denied further insurance.
+The insurance company you were with at the time of your conviction is probably not a specialised insurer, so you may be denied further insurance from them.
 Don’t worry, this just means that your insurance company does not have the specialised underwriting for convicted drivers and you will need to find an insurer who does.

 The best way to find affordable and reliable convicted driver insurance is to use Quote Zone by tapping the button below.
 You are simply required to enter some basic details and will receive your quote in just a few straightforward steps.